micma69/freetheprogs/README.md

 > The snippet located in `shared/parsers/ply.ts, lines 267-268, 271`

 In this project `takeArray`  is a function that takes a number count and returns a new function that takes an array and returns the first count elements of that array as opposed to the non curried implmentaiton `takeArray(count, arr)`.
 With that type of implementation it makes functions more composable.

+We hope you will enjoy our app!
+Thank you and have a nice day!

+Best regards,

+Team FreeTheProgs!